Earson/azure-docs/articles/analysis-services/tutorials/aas-lesson-6-create-measures.md

     Unlike calculated columns, with measure formulas you can type the measure name, followed by a colon, followed by the formula expression.

-#### To create a DaysInCurrentQuarter measure in the DimDate table
+#### To create a DaysInCurrentQuarter measure in the FactInternetSales table

-1. With the **DimDate** table still active in the model designer, in the measure grid, click the empty cell below the measure you created.
+1. With the **FactInternetSales** table still active in the model designer, in the measure grid, click the empty cell below the measure you created.

 2. In the formula bar, type the following formula: